andyrosa/Sinclaude/README.md

 ## Current Limitations

 - Many Z80 instructions not implemented (for instance LD B, C might exist, but not LD C, B)
-- The emulator uses a long switch case statement.
-In the old days we exploited the patterns in the opcodes
 - Minimal flag handling - just C and Z
 - R register not simulated or tested
 - No ROM emulation.
 Many rabbit holes avoided.
 I saw again why many of us love writing simulators/emulators/game engines
 - "Fast" mode is only slightly faster than normal mode.
 That's good and bad
 - It takes close to 100% of JavaScript's main thread.
 We are kinda going for performance.
 Once you program in ZX81 basic, you have a need for speed
+- The sample assembly programs are not optimized.
+- The emulator uses a long switch case statement.
+In the old days we exploited the patterns in the opcodes

 ## Known Issues
 - Performance varies significantly: 1 to 50 MIPS, not clear why.
 - The codebase uses a mix of camelCase and snake_case naming conventions because the authors have different preferences.
-- The sample assembly programs are not optimized.
 - UI could use a lot of fixing and polish.
 CSS is far more complex than Z80 Assembly.
+Testing UI across devices is much harder than testing opcodes.

 ## Easter Eggs

 Since you got this far, might as well spoil the Easter eggs: